 Before reading this resource, we recommend reading the resource on trial registration.

 A pre-analysis plan (PAP) is filed publicly, typically before intervention start but at the latest before data analysis begins, and describes how the researchers plan to conduct the study and analyze the resulting data.
 Since the PAP needs a time stamp, it is usually filed with the trial registration for the study.
 It can be filed at the time of registration or added later.

 PAPs can increase the credibility of the findings and address concerns of specification searching by outlining the expected analysis approach ex ante.
-As Banerjee et al. (2020) point out, this can be particularly useful for decisions with a lot of researcher discretion, such as when primary outcomes could be measured in many different ways, or when analyzing treatment effects on specific sub-groups of the population.
+As noted by Banerjee et al. (2020) and others, this can be particularly useful for decisions with a lot of researcher discretion, such as when primary outcomes could be measured in many different ways, or when analyzing treatment effects on specific sub-groups of the population.
 PAPs can also be useful when a party to the evaluation has a vested interest in the outcome.

-More and more registry entries on the AEA RCT Registry include an uploaded PAP document (Turitto & Welch 2018).
-However, the benefits of a detailed PAP also come with costs (Olken 2015), not least because writing such a PAP can take between two and four weeks (Ofosu & Posner 2019).
-A recent paper by Banerjee et al. (2020) discusses principles for the scope and use of PAPs and answers commonly asked questions about them.
-It argues that the key benefits of a PAP can usually be realized by completing the registration fields in the AEA RCT Registry.
+On the AEA RCT Registry, an increasing number of registrations include an uploaded PAP (Turitto & Welch 2018).
+Note however that the benefits of a detailed PAP also come with costs (Olken 2015), not least because writing such a PAP can take between two and four weeks (Ofosu & Posner 2019).
+Banerjee et al. (2020) discusses principles for the scope and use of PAPs and answers commonly asked questions about them.
+The authors argue that the key benefits of a PAP can usually be realized by pre-registering a study on the AEA RCT Registry.
 The paper also stresses the importance of distinguishing between the "results of the PAP" and the final research paper, and suggests that creating a brief "populated PAP" ex post may be useful in this regard (see also below).

 To read more about different takes on the benefits and costs of PAPs, see: